cdapio/cdap/cdap-docs/pipelines/source/running-pipelines.rst

 of ``cdap-etl-batch`` or ``cdap-etl-realtime``, you can use the ETL upgrade tool packaged with the distributed version of CDAP.
-You would want to run this tool to upgrade applications that were created with earlier versions of the artifacts, that you would like to open in the |version| version of Cask Hydrator Studio.
+You would want to run this tool to upgrade applications that were created with earlier versions of the artifacts, that you would like to open in the |version| version of CDAP Application Studio.

 The tool will connect to an instance of CDAP, look for any applications that use |previous-short-version|\.x versions of the ``cdap-etl-batch`` or ``cdap-etl-realtime`` artifacts, and then update the